 Hirsch, J. E. (2005).
 An index to quantify an individual's scientific research output.
 Proceedings of the National Academy of Sciences of the United States of America, 102(46), 16569-16572. https://doi.org/10.1073/pnas.0507655102

 To create the list of publications and the number of citations received you can use different sources.
 The most used sources are Scopus, Web of Science and Google Scholar.
 Which source you use, determines the H-index you find for a particular researcher, because the ‘publication universes’ of the sources are different.
 For example Google Scholar also indexes university repositories, so citations in student’s theses are counted as well.

 The example below shows the general picture: the H-index based on publications in Web of Science is lower than the H-index based on publications in Scopus; the H-index in Google Scholar is by far the highest.

-An example: Rutger Engels, Professor Developmental Psychopathology at ESSB and rector magnificus of the Erasmus University Rotterdam.
+An example: Rutger Engels, Professor Developmental Psychopathology at ESSB and former rector magnificus of the Erasmus University Rotterdam.

 |Web of Science||Scopus||Google Scholar|